-Although flexible coupled pumps are carefully aligned prior to crating and shipping, it is almost a certainty that strains imposed during transit have altered the alignment.
+Although flexible coupled pumps are carefully aligned prior to crating and shipping, it is very likely that strains imposed during transit have altered the alignment.
 Complete the following steps after the unit has been placed on the foundation and leveled.

 The standard coupling supplied by MTH Pumps has an elastomer member between two internal serrated flanges.
 They have smooth outsides of equal diameter.
 These surfaces are used for alignment procedures.

-To check the PARALLEL alignment:

-(Refer to Figure 2-3)
+To check the PARALLEL alignment: (Refer to Figure 2-4)

-- 1. Place a straightedge across the two coupling flanges.

-- Measure the maximum offset (A),

-Figure 2-3, at various points around

-the periphery of the coupling.
-DO

-NOT rotate the coupling.
+- 1. Place a straightedge across the two coupling flanges. - Measure the maximum offset (A), Figure 2-4, at various points around the periphery of the coupling.
+DO NOT rotate the coupling.

-- If the maximum offset exceeds .the Parallel dimension .015 inches, loosen the motor or pump and place thin metal shims under the motor or pump feet until the offset is set properly.

-- 4. Torque down the motor or pump.

-- 5. Recheck alignment.